Select Page

 James J. Stone was a missionary in Guatemala from 1966-1968.
 He was one of the first three Elders to work with Cakchiquel, under President Hansen.
 He reports that Dr. Robert Blair from BYU visited Guatemala with Roger Thompson for a few weeks.
 Then later, Dr. Blair, Roger Thompson, and other graduate students returned to Guatemala.
 They went back to BYU and worked on the grammar book Cakchiquel Basic Course, under a grant from the U.S. Department of Health, Education & Welfare.
 It was published in 1969 under the names of Robert W. Blair, Kristine Campbell, Lyle Campbell, John S. Robertson, James J. Stone, Roger M. Thompson, Abraham Juracán, Enoe de Jesús Matzer, and Benton Smith.
 He also worked with the BYU Linguistics Dept to direct recordings of native speakers reading Book of Mormon sections.

-Read online the Cakchiquel Basic Course, Volumes 1 and 2.
+Read online the Cakchiquel Basic Course, volumes 1 and 2.

 Book of Mormon Translation and Recordings